ekamperi/ekamperi.github.io/_posts/2019-10-29-riemann-curvature-tensor.md

 So, I've decided to bite the bullet and study *general relativity*.
 I've been postponing it for quite a while, but the idea of my life ending without me having studied one of the most profound and fundamental theories of physics was motivating to say the least.
 I will be posting random stuff as I go and maybe I'll come back later to edit them, as my understanding of the theory -hopefully- deepens.

+I decided to watch the video lectures from Professor Susskind that are publicly available on YouTube.
+I liked them because Susskind puts an emphasis on the physical aspect of things and less on the formalism of the mathematics.
+Of course both are required, but for starters I think that it's best to first build the intuition.

+Generally speaking, a change in the direction of a vector parallel-transported around a closed loop is a way to measure the curvature of the space.
+The idea is to compute the commutator of two *covariant derivatives*.
+Let us consider the action of the operator on a random vector $$V^\rho$$:

 $$
 \begin{align*}
 [\nabla_\mu, \nabla_\nu ] V^\rho